zer0cache/matic-docs/docs/home/faq.md

 * Polygon Network intends to enable Dapps to pay Polygon fees in Dapp-coins by abstracting a token swap mechanism using a liquidity pool like Kyber.
 The user simply uses her Dapp-coins to pay fees, in the background the Dappcoin is swapped for Matic tokens.
 Hence the DApp developers who want to provide a seamless user experience will help maintain a Polygon liquidity pool.

-* Plasma exits mandate a wait-time of 7 days which results in a sub-par user experience.
+* Plasma exits mandate a wait-time of 2 seconds which results in a sub-par user experience.
 To enable faster exits we are implementing a lending mechanism using Dharma Protocol wherein an underwriter/lender can receive the exit-token and disburse the exit amount with a small fee as interest.
 The lender then claims the tokens after one week by using exit-token.
 The user thus gets near immediate withdrawals while the lenders can earn interest for the service they provide.

 **Protocol Level burning of tokens**